demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 > Note down the URL of the git repository as we'll be using it shortly.

 We’ve created an empty web app, with git deployment enabled.
-If you visit the http://fstweet.azurewebsites.net/ site now, we can see an empty web app page.
+If you visit the http://fstweet.azurewebsites.net/ site now, we can see a blank web app page.

 ![Empty Web App Page](/img/fsharp/series/fstweet/azure_empty_app.png)

 We are just two commands away from deploying our application in Azure.

 The FsTweet Application uses a set of environment variables to get the application's configuration parameters (Connection string, GetStream secret, etc.,).
-To make these environment variables avilable for the application, we can leverage the App Settings.
+To make these environment variables available for the application, we can leverage the App Settings.

 Open the [Azure Portal](http://portal.azure.com), Click *App Services* on the left and then click *fstweet* from the list.

 ![Azure App Service](/img/fsharp/series/fstweet/azure_portal_app_services.png)

-In the *fstweet* app service dashboard, click on *Applciation Settings* and enter all the required configuration parameters and don't forget to click the *Save* button!
+In the *fstweet* app service dashboard, click on *Application Settings* and enter all the required configuration parameters and don't forget to click the *Save* button!

 ![App Settings](/img/fsharp/series/fstweet/app_services_app_settings.png)